 Presentation of Award:

-In 2025 the award will be presented at Australian Gastroenterology Week following the recipient’s presentation.
+The award will be presented at Australian Gastroenterology Week following the recipient’s presentation.

 Past OCA Recipients: